top of page

 Is a Mini Facelift Truly “Mini”?

 In essence, yes—mini facelifts are real procedures.
-But don’t let the name fool you.
-While they involve smaller incisions and target more limited areas, they are still surgical operations involving tissue manipulation, skin tightening, and recovery.
+However, don’t let the name fool you.
+While they involve smaller incisions and target more limited areas, they are still surgical operations.
+These operations involve tissue manipulation, skin tightening, and post-surgery recovery.
 Incisions are typically made around the ears and within the hairline, strategically placed to remain discreet.
-You won’t be heading to dinner the same evening; expect roughly two weeks of downtime, mostly due to swelling.

 What Does a Mini Facelift Do?

 In comparison, a full facelift may also include lifting the cheeks, smoothing deep folds around the mouth, redefining the chin, and tightening the neck.
-That procedure requires longer incisions and addresses a wider range of aging concerns.
+That procedure requires longer incisions and addresses a broader range of aging concerns.

 Is the Procedure Standardized?